Wondering what is Bicycle approach?

 People start commenting on your blog regularly and you get good reviews.

 You start liking all this and begin to work hard on your posts.
 This work pays off and more people start noticing you.

 Now, you start getting invitations for Guest Posts and they start appearing on big blogs!

 You learn everything and start thinking of new moves.
 You start performing at big events and lots of people become your fans.

-Finally the big day comes.
-You participate in Tour de France and win it.
-At this point, you can not count number of fans.
+Finally, the big day comes.
+You participate in the Tour de France and win it.
+At this point, you can not count a number of fans.
 Everyone wants to meet you; you start getting marriage proposals.